Get all the latest data for Algeria

 Which neighborhoods will see the highest price growth in Algeria in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Algeria are Baraki and El Harrach along the metro corridor, Bab Ezzouar near the university hub, and Chéraga and Draria in the family suburbs of Algiers.
+As of early 2026, the neighborhoods expected to see the highest property price growth in Algeria in 2026 are the Baraki and El Harrach corridor in Algiers, Bab Ezzouar near the USTHB campus, and Bir El Djir in Oran, all of which combine strong demand fundamentals with improving accessibility.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Algeria.